brunorijsman/dske-python/docs/protocol-guide.md

 the observation that there exist certain mathematical functions which are very easy to compute for a computer, but for which the inverse function is very difficult to compute, even for the biggest super computer.
-For example, any computer can multiple two large prime numbers very quickly.
+For example, any computer can multiply two large prime numbers very quickly.
 But if the prime numbers are large enough, it takes millions of years to factor the resulting product back into the original prime factors.
 To be specific, the security of RSA depends on the computational complexity of factoring,